Equity, Diversity and Inclusion

 Operational and Governance

-Regular training for staff including unconscious bias training, autism awareness, and disability awareness.
+Regular training for staff including on anti-racism, allyship, unconscious bias, autism awareness and disability awareness

 Undertaking to regularly review and revise our relevant policies, and our delivery of their objectives